 Sensory Christmas activities with Seashell

-Seashell is a charity dedicated to providing a creative, happy and secure environment for children and young people with complex needs and additional communication challenges from across the UK.
-Throughout the year, we provide care for many individuals, including sensory services.
+Seashell is a charity dedicated to providing a creative, happy and secure environment for children and young people with complex needs and additional communication challenges across the UK.
+We provide care for many individuals throughout the year, including sensory services.

-We provide a wide range of sensory support services at Seashell, including training from our team of experts.
+At Seashell, we provide a wide range of SEND support and autism services, including disability training from our team of experts.

-If you’d like some more information about our sensory services for children with autism and special needs, don’t hesitate to contact us on 0161 610 0100, or email us at info@seashelltrust.org.uk.
+If you’d like more information about our sensory services for children with autism and special needs, don’t hesitate to contact us at 0161 610 0100 or email us at info@seashelltrust.org.uk.